jgrivolla/coling2014-nlp-framework-workshop/proposal.md

 * sophisticated tools to build and manage complex processing pipelines
 * analysis of results: exploration, evaluation, visualization, and statistical analysis
 * experience reports combining components from different sources, as well as solutions to interoperability issues
+* experience reports combining different frameworks (e.g. GATE/UIMA/WebLicht/etc.)
 * UIMA components with a special focus on genericity and type-system independence
 * repositories of ready-to-use components for UIMA and/or GATE
 * distribution of components: documentation, licensing and packaging
 * developing for UIMA or GATE: simplified APIs, debugging, unit testing, and limitations of the frameworks
+* combining annotation type systems in processing frameworks (GATE, UIMA, etc.) with standardization efforts, such as done in the ISO TC37/SC4 or TEI contexts.
+* use of NLP frameworks in real-world "industry" settings

 Length
 ------